ArmsOfSorrow/source-sdk-2013/sp/src/docs/not-so-hl2.md

 I'm using the existing gameinterface.cpp and copy-pasted the vpc file and commented out lots of stuff, now just trying to build gameinterface.cpp and everything it needs, but...that thing is a messy hairball of code, man.
 It even pulls in AI and physics and all that shit, wtf.

 Maybe it's easier to start from zero after all?

+## Starting from zero (well, not entirely zero)

+Let's try a different way.
+Empty folder + a copy of gameinterface.h/.cpp.
+Now let's delete everything and replace it with debug prints to build a really bare-bones server DLL.

+This thing is massive.
+It's probably gonna blow up the first time I try to load it, if it even compiles.
+Maybe making a bare-bones server DLL is too much for now.

+Maybe it's easier to copy-paste gameinterface.cpp to back it up, then delete shit from it one by one.
+Such as AI.

+## Deleting shit from gameinterface.cpp

+Generating projects can be done with `creategameprojects.bat`.
+Cool.